adaptui/react/docs-templates/breadcrumb.md

 # Breadcrumb

-`Breadcrumb` component provides the required aria attributes for it's links.
-It follows the
-[WAI-ARIA Breadcrumb Pattern](https://www.w3.org/TR/wai-aria-practices-1.2/#breadcrumb)
+`Breadcrumb` component is used for the page navigation and it provides the required aria attributes for it's links.
+It follows the [WAI-ARIA Breadcrumb Pattern](https://www.w3.org/TR/wai-aria-practices-1.2/#breadcrumb) for its
-for its
 [accessibility properties](https://www.w3.org/TR/wai-aria-practices-1.2/#wai-aria-roles-states-and-properties-2).